Reddit's sending GameStop to the moon. It'll eventually crash

 "Yes," another user answered.
 "The answer is yes."

-Discuss: AMC, GameStop stock go wild: Reddit's 'insane' 'Ponzi scheme' can't last
+Discuss: AMC, GameStop stock roller coaster: Reddit's 'insane' 'Ponzi scheme' can't last

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.